* * * * *

 Food Arts, October 2009.

-Pilot for a reality television series with Gerry Dawes
+Mr. Dawes in a reality television series

 on wine, gastronomy, culture and travel in Spain.